-Curb appeal is always an important aspect of your home’s aesthetics.
-Regardless of the season, it is important to maintain a welcoming feeling.
+Curb appeal is always an important aspect of your homes aesthetics, especially in the summer months.

 Maintaining Your Landscaping

 One of the most important aspects of curb appeal is your landscaping.
-Typically it is the first thing people notice as they approach your home.
-When landscaping is not maintained, it can give a negative first impression to anyone walking or driving by.
+This is typically the first things that people notice as they approach your home.
+If your landscaping is not maintained it can give a negative first impression to anyone that walks or drives by.
 Updating your landscaping can be as simple as trimming up your lawn, plants, and trees.
-If you are looking to add another element to your home’s exterior, I recommend simply planting or potting some greenery to add an accent of warmth and color to your home.
+If you are looking to add another element to your homes exterior I would recommend simply planting or potting some greenery to add an accent of warmth and color to your home.

 Fresh Coat Of Paint

 A nice clean coat of paint can go a long way.
-When selecting the perfect paint color, make sure to take your surroundings into account.
-Typically, rich, neutral colors will add a lot of visual interest to your home.
-When a home’s painted with a lighter, more subdued tone, it tends to become washed out and lost in the landscape.
+When selecting the perfect paint color make sure to take your surroundings into account.
+Typically, a nice rich, neutral color will add a lot of visual interest to your home.
+When a home is painted a lighter, more subdued tone it tends to become washed out and lost in the landscape.
 Adding a contrasting trim paint can also help to brighten up your home.

 The front door often gets overlooked, however, if you select the correct paint or stain this can make a huge impact on your curb appeal.
-Painting or staining your entry door is a great way to create a focal point for the front of your home.
+Paining or staining your entry door is a great place to create a focal point for the front of your home.